Help the enviornment while you are helping yourself with tax savings

 Solar tax credits are available for both residential and commercial solar technology implementations which were originally installed in between the above mentioned period, or in case of new home occupancy – If the occupancy date falls in between the above dates.
-While it is not entirely clear whether the tax credits are available for additional capacity installations or purchase and installation of previously used equipment, the language of the law seems to favor any kind of expenditure on installation of solar technology.
+While it is not entirely clear whether the tax credits are available for additional capacity installations or purchase and installation of previously used equipment, the language of the law seems to favor any expenditure on the installation of solar technology.

 The total expenditure covered under the credit includes all labor costs such as onsite preparation, assembling, installation of the system and for interconnectivity with existing piping, wiring or other energy production and distribution infrastructure.